 Completing W-9 tax forms for Domestic Residents

-If you are an individual resident in the United States and already have a U.S. Individual Taxpayer Identification Number (ITIN), Social Security Number (SSN), or Employer Identification Number (EIN), please complete IRS Form W-9, using your ITIN, SSN, or EIN and your legal address.
+If you are a U.S. citizen residing anywhere, or an individual resident in the United States and have been issued a U.S. Individual Taxpayer Identification Number (ITIN), Social Security Number (SSN), or Employer Identification Number (EIN), please complete IRS Form W-9, using your ITIN, SSN, or EIN and your legal address.
 Return the completed form, with your signature affixed, to your acquiring editor at the Press.

 Completing W-8BEN Tax Forms for Overseas Royalty Payments